Critical Ecosystem Partnership Fund (CEPF)

 CEPF explicitly prohibits funding for:

-- Use of child labor or forced labor
+- Use of child labour or forced labour

 - Construction or rehabilitation of large or complex dams